hashicorp/terraform-provider-google/website/docs/r/kms_secret_ciphertext.html.markdown

 * `additional_authenticated_data` -
   (Optional)
-  The additional authenticated data used for integrity checks during encryption and decryption.
+  The additional authenticated data used for integrity checks during encryption and decryption.  **Note**: This property is sensitive and will not be displayed in the plan.

 ## Attributes Reference